We promise you won't be disappointed at these amazing hot pot restaurants in Hong Kong.

 As one of the earliest restaurants in Hong Kong to serve Japanese shabu shabu and sukiyaki hotpot, Gyujin has always provided high-quality food at an affordable price.
-Feast on unlimited Japanese veggies that are uncommon in other hotpot restaurants, such as shungiku, leek, mizuna and maitake.
+Feast on unlimited Japanese veggies that are uncommon in other hot pot restaurants, such as shungiku, leek, mizuna, and maitake.
 We’ve been there a few times and the staff are always attentive, and that’s one of the reasons why Gyujin is a casual hot pot place that is well loved by youngsters.

 Gyujin (牛陣) has several branches in Hong Kong.

 4. The Drunken Pot

-For those who yearn for an Instagram-worthy ambience that shouts character, the homely nostalgic décor at SUPPA will be your pick.
-Expect 70s-inspired home-cooked dishes such as salted duck egg fried rice, quality beef options, and chen pi marinated fish balls to name a few.
-In terms of broths, the sour pickles with pork and tomato fish soup base serves as a healthy and appetizing option.
-Seafood lovers will also be impressed by the seafood platter that comes with quality scallops, prawns and clams.
+For those who yearn for an Instagram-worthy ambience that shouts character, the homely nostalgic décor at Suppa will be your pick.
+Expect 70s-inspired home-cooked dishes such as salted duck egg fried rice, quality beef options, and fish balls infused with dried orange peel, to name a few.
+In terms of broths, the sour pickles with pork and tomato fish soup base serves as a healthy and appetising option.
+Seafood lovers will also be impressed by the seafood platter that comes with quality scallops, prawns, and clams.

 Suppa, 2/F, Circle Tower, 28 Tang Lung Street, Causeway Bay, Hong Kong, p.
 3520 4111